opendigital/smart-energy-game/tests/game.output.main.md

 <div class="card-header bg-grey800 card-header color-white">

-Examples: 4 and 5.
-Only You and Everyone But You {#examples-4-and-5.-only-you-and-everyone-but-you .card-title}
+Examples 4 and 5: Only You vs. Everyone But You {#examples-4-and-5.-only-you-and-everyone-but-you .card-title}
 ================================================

 </div>